AndyMc3000/ci-ms3-pool-club/README.md

 Based on the outcomes from the Strategy Plane, The Scope Plane determines what features, functionality, and types of content should be included within the scope of the project.
 Listed below are the functional specifications and content requirements decided upon for the CPC website.

 #### Functional Specifications: ####
 * Build a responsive Website with 3 main pages - a Homepage, a Player Homepage, and an Admin homepage.
 Each of these pages should have a selection of 'feature views'/pages linked from them.
-The Homepage should have 3 page views linked from it, those being; 'Current League Table' 'League Archive', and 'Register'.
+The Homepage should have 4 page views linked from it, those being; 'Login', 'Current League Table' 'League Archive', and 'Register'.
 The Player Homepage should have 6 page views linked from it, those being; 'My League Stats', 'My Match List', 'Add Match Result', 'Find A Player', 'My League History', and 'Edit My Account'.
 The Admin Homepage should have 6 page views linked from it, those being; 'Add League', 'Add Player', 'Add Admin', 'Edit League', 'Edit Player', and 'Edit Match'.

 * All Pages:
    * All pages should include a Navigation bar to highlight the currently accessed page.
 The Navigation bar should have 3 different views; One for a non-logged in user, one for a logged in registered player, and one for an Admin user.
    * All pages should include a carousel with scrolling banners adverts for CPC sponsors at the bottom of the page.
    * All pages should include a Footer section which simply has a CPC logo which links to the Homepage, and copyright information.
-* Homepage, Registration page, and League Table pages:
+* Homepage, Registration page, Login page, and League Table pages:
    * The Homepage should include and introduction section and a 'why join us?' section, which should introduce the club and promote the benefits of joining it.
    * The Homepage should also have an 'Our Leagues' which describes what the Leagues are and how often they are run.
 This section should also include button links to pages to view; 1.
 The current/active League Table, and 2.
 Archived League Tables.
    * The Homepage should include a Contact Us section to show name, telephone, and email contact infromation for the CPC organisers, as well a contact form.
    * The Register page should have a form which allows a new member to input their; First Name, Nickname, Surname, Telephone Number, Email Address, a Password, and it should also include a Confirm Password field.
 On clicking a Register button, a user will create a new document in a 'user' collection of a MongoDB database.
+   * The Login page should have a form where a User can input their email address and password.
+On clicking a "log In' button, the user should be redirected to their Player Homepage.
    * The Current League Table should show a table showing up-to-date data for all members in the current League.
 This table should include columns with headings for; Rank, Player Name, Points, Matches Won, Matches Lost, and Matches Remaining.
    * The League Archive page should include a dropdown box where a user can select the name of a League which which has an end date in the past.
 On clicking a 'view League' button, the data for the League Table for that League will populate a table on the page (in the same format as the above 'Current League Table').
 * Player Homepage:
    * The 'My League Stats' page should include a table which shows a Players individual current League statistics including their: Rank, Points, Matches Played, Matches For, Matches Against, Games For, and Games Against.
    * The 'My Match List' page should include a table which shows a list of all a Players League fixtures.
 The table should include columns with headings for: Number, Player Name, Matches.
 All Players in the League should be listed, and the Matches column shoud show a 0, 1, or 2 to indicate the number of Matches played against an individual Player.
 Note: In a League, all Players will need to play to every other player twice.
-   * The 'Add Match Result' page
+   * The 'Add Match Result' page should contain a form where a Player can results of a Match from the current League.
+The form should contain the following fields; Match Date, Match Referee, Player One, Player One Frames Won, Player Two, Player Two Frames Won.
+On clicking a 'Add Result' button, the Player would then create a new Match document in the Matches collection on a MongoDB database.
    * Find a Playershould include a form where a player can add Match details to a Matches collection on a MongoDB database.
 A Player can pick a match date from a date picker field.
 Then they can select the following from a series of dropdowns; Referee, Player One, Player On Frames Won, Player Two, Player Two Frames Won.
 On clicking a 'Add Result' button, they would then create a new document in the Matches collection.
    * The 'My League History' page should include a dropdown box where a Player can select an Archived League.
 On clicking 'View Stats' button, a table should be populated with a Players statistics from that League.
 This table should show their: Rank, Points, Matches Played, Matches For, Matches Against, Games For, and Games Against.
    * The 'Edit My Account' page should include a form which pre-populates with a Players Account information.
 A Player can edit the details on the form.
 These details being; First Name, Nickname, Surname, Telephone Number, Email Address, and Password.
 On clicking a update details button, a user will update their document in the user collection on MongoDB.